-The Bureau, the Group’s executive body, consists of the President, 4 Vice-Presidents, the Treasurer and one MEP from each national delegation not already represented by a vice-president or treasurer.
+The Bureau, the Group’s executive body, consists of two co-presidents, 4 vice-chairs, the Treasurer and one MEP from each national delegation not already represented by a vice-president or treasurer.
 It may also include MEPs who became Independents during the legislature.
 The General Secretary and the Deputy General Secretaries are non-voting members.
 The Bureau is elected by the Group’s MEPs and meets once a month.

 Members of the Bureau